 Parenting and Maternity Leave

-An employee has 12 weeks a week for a newborn child and is also eligible to 12 weeks of leave to care for a child who is ill within that time frame.
+An employee has 12 weeks a week for a newborn child and is also eligible for 12 weeks of leave to care for a child who is ill within that time frame.

 If a child’s condition is non-life-threatening and another family member can care for them, it is at the employer’s discretion to grant family leave to the employee.